denizyuret/Knet.jl/README.md

 Other than the change of loss function, the softmax model is identical to the linear regression model.
 We use the same `predict`, same `train` and set `lossgradient=grad(loss)` as before.
-To see how well our model classifies we can use an `accuracy` function which returns the percentage of instances classified correctly:
+To see how well our model classifies let's define an `accuracy` function which returns the percentage of instances classified correctly:

 ```